A topic from the subject of Biochemistry in Chemistry.

 • Protein structure: The three-dimensional structure of a protein is determined by the amino acid sequence.
 The structure of a protein can be divided into four levels: primary, secondary, tertiary, and quaternary.

 • Nucleic acid structure: The three-dimensional structure of a nucleic acid is determined by the sequence of nucleotides.
-The structure of a nucleic acid can be divided into two levels: primary and secondary.
+The structure of a nucleic acid can be divided into primary and secondary structures.
+Tertiary and quaternary structures also exist for some nucleic acids.

 • Lipid structure: The three-dimensional structure of a lipid is determined by the chemical composition of the lipid.
-The structure of a lipid can be divided into two levels: primary and secondary.
+Lipids exhibit diverse structures, often described in terms of their head groups and fatty acid tails, rather than a hierarchical primary, secondary, etc. structure like proteins and nucleic acids.

 • Molecular modeling techniques: There are a variety of molecular modeling techniques, including: